 Born in Timmins, Ontario, Dr. Mark Germain attended the University of Western Ontario for his Bachelor of Science degree, before completing his Optometric Doctorate at the University of Waterloo Optometry School.
-Dr. Germain then completed his two-year residency at the Centre for Sight Enhancement in Waterloo, concentrating on the visually impaired and the elderly.
+Dr. Germain then completed his residency at the Centre for Sight Enhancement in Waterloo, concentrating on the visually impaired and the elderly.

 Wanting to further aid the visually impaired and the elderly, Dr. Germain founded a mobile practice.
 This mobile practice worked with the CNIB in Hamilton, Toronto, Mississauga, and Brantford, and he also visited many long term care facilities in Central Ontario.
 The CNIB is a notable charitable organization that works to aid Canadians who are blind or living with vision loss, and to provide information about vision health for all Canadians.
 During this period, Dr. Germain also taught Low Vision at the Centre for Sight Enhancement and Binocular Vision, at the University of Waterloo.